 The Company entered into employment agreements on January 1, 2002 with Messrs.
 Miller and Krablin.
 Under the employment agreements, Messrs.
 Miller and Krablin are provided base salaries, currently set at \$600,000 and \$400,000, respectively.
-The employment agreements also entitle them to receive an annual bonus and to participate in the Company s incentive, savings and retirement plans.
+The employment agreements also entitle them to receive an annual bonus and to participate in the Company's incentive, savings and retirement plans.
 The agreements each have a term of three years and are automatically extended on an annual basis.
 The agreements provide for a base salary, participation in employee incentive plans, and employee benefits as generally provided to all employees.
 In addition, the agreements contain certain termination provisions.
-If the employment relationship is terminated by the Company for any reason other than (i) voluntary termination; (ii) termination for cause (as defined); (iii) death; or (iv) long-term disability; or if the employment relationship is terminated by the employee to for Good Reason, the employee three-year period, three times the sum of his current base salary plus the highest annual bonus received by the employee or the preceding three-year period, three times the amount equal to the total of the employer matching contributions under the Company s Retirement and Thrift Plan and Supplemental Savings Plan, and three years participation in the Company s welfare and medical benefit plans.
-The employee shall have the right, during the 60-day period after such termination, to elect to surrender all or part of any stock options held by the employee eat the time of termination whether or not exercisable, for a cash payment equal to the spread between the cost of the option and the highest reported per share sales price during the 60-day period prior to the date of termination.
+If the employment relationship is terminated by the Company for any reason other than (i) voluntary termination; (ii) termination for cause (as defined); (iii) death; or (iv) long-term disability; or if the employment relationship is terminated by the employee for Good Reason, the employee is entitled to receive three times the sum of his current base salary plus the highest annual bonus received by the employee over the preceding three-year period, three times the amount equal to the total of the employer matching contributions under the Company's Retirement and Thrift Plan and Supplemental Savings Plan, and three years participation in the Company's welfare and medical benefit plans.
+The employee shall have the right, during the 60-day period after such termination, to elect to surrender all or part of any stock options held by the employee at the time of termination, whether or not exercisable, for a cash payment equal to the spread between the cost of the option and the highest reported per share sales price during the 60-day period prior to the date of termination.
 Any option not so surrendered will remain exercisable until the earlier of one year after the date of termination or the stated expiration date of the specific option grant.
-Under the agreements, termination by the employee for Good Reason means (i) the assign results in a diminution in the employee s position, authority, duties or responsibilities; (ii) a failure by the Company to comply with the terms of the agreement; or (iii) the requirement of the employee to relocate or to travel to a substantially greater extent than required at the date of the agreement.
-In addition, compensation will be grossed up for any excise tax imposed under Section 4999 of the Internal Revenue Code as a result of any payment or benefit provided to Messrs.
+Under the agreements, termination by the employee for "Good Reason" means (i) the assignment to the employee of any duties inconsistent with his current position or any action by the Company that results in a diminution in the employee's position, authority, duties or responsibilities; (ii) a failure by the Company to comply with the terms of the agreement; or (iii) the requirement of the employee to relocate or to travel to a substantially greater extent than required at the date of the agreement.
+In addition, compensation will be "grossed up" for any excise tax imposed under Section 4999 of the Internal Revenue Code as a result of any payment or benefit provided to Messrs.
 Miller or Krablin under the employment agreements.
 The agreements also contain restrictions on competitive activities and solicitation of our employees for three years following the date of termination.